-\textbf{Depth-weighted Anomaly Score:} Existing CAE methods~\cite{mishra2023privacy} employ reconstruction error to detect anomalous frames.
+\textbf{Depth-weighted Anomaly Score:} Existing autoencoder methods~\cite{mishra2023privacy} employ reconstruction error to detect anomalous frames.
 This strategy inherently favours anomalies closer to the camera, as they occupy more pixels in the image plane.
 This bias poses a challenge, especially in scenes with highly varying distances from the camera, such as corridors (see Fig. \ref{fig_cams}).
 As a result, anomalies at different distances receive unequal anomaly scores, with those closer to the camera being unfairly favoured.
-To address this problem, we propose a loss function where depth per pixel is used as weight during the calculation of reconstruction error to enforce equivalent importance to both near and far pixels.
+To address this problem, we propose a loss where depth per pixel is used as weight during the calculation of reconstruction error to enforce equivalent importance to both near and far pixels.

-To understand the translation of an anomaly in $3$D space, we describe the relationship between the area \( A \) depicting the anomaly in the image and its $3$D volume.
-For simplicity, consider this volume as a square prism with dimensions equal to \( L \) (see Fig. \ref{fig_depth} (a)).
-Consider now two of the vertex of the square prism represented by two $3$D points \(x_1=(X_1, Y_1, Z_1)\) and \(x_2=(X_2, Y_2, Z_2)\) in the $3$D space and their $2$D projections \(u_1=(U_1, V_1)\) and \(u_2=(U_2, V_2)\).
-The projection of a $3$D point onto a $2$D image plane is expressed by the image coordinates \((U, V)\), related to the $3$D world coordinates \((X, Y, Z)\) through the pinhole camera model equations:
+To understand the translation of an anomaly in $3$D space, we describe the relationship between the area \( A \) depicting the anomaly in the image plane and its $3$D volume.
+For simplicity, we consider this $3$D volume as a square prism (see Fig. \ref{fig_depth} (a)).
+Consider two of the vertex of the square prism represented as \(x_1=(X_1, Y_1, Z_1)\) and \(x_2=(X_2, Y_2, Z_2)\) in the $3$D space and their $2$D projections \(u_1=(U_1, V_1)\) and \(u_2=(U_2, V_2)\) in the image plane.
+In Fig. \ref{fig_depth}, $C$ refers to the camera position.
+The projection of a $3$D point \((X, Y, Z)\) onto a $2$D image plane is expressed by the image coordinates \((U, V)\) through the pinhole camera model \cite{sturm2021pinhole} equations as,

-where \( f \) is the focal length and \( Z \) is the distance from the $3$D point to the camera position.
-Assuming the difference in depth \( Z \) between these points is negligible (\( Z \approx Z_1 \approx Z_2 \)), the projections on the image plane according to equation (\ref{eq_pinhole}) are:
+where \( f \) is the focal length and \( Z \) is the distance from the $3$D object to the camera position.
+Assuming the difference in depth \( Z \) between these vertices is negligible (\( Z \approx Z_1 \approx Z_2 \)), the projections on the image plane according to eq. (\ref{eq_pinhole}) are:

-Given that the distance between the points in the 3D space along the X-axis is \( L = |X_2 - X_1| \), the area \( A \) of the square in the $2$D plane containing the anomaly is:
+Given that the length between the vertices in the 3D space along the X-axis is \( L = |X_2 - X_1| \), the area \( A \) of the square in the $2$D plane containing the anomaly is:

-To analyze the sensitivity of the anomaly score $(AS)$ on the distance from the camera and therefore, on the area in the image plane, we can express the anomaly score \((AS)^{A}\) of an area \( A \) as:
+To analyze the sensitivity of the anomaly score $(AS)$ on the distance from the camera and therefore, on the area in the image plane, we can express the anomaly score of an area \( A \) as,